Tidal heating in detached double white dwarf binaries: Summary and Conclusions

 This has direct implications for proposed space-based gravitational wave detectors, which are expected to detect at least $\sim10^4$ short period DWDBs.
 In the population, the lightest possible ELM WDs will have masses $\sim0.15~M_\odot$.
 In general, ignoring details of temperature dependence, these will likely be the largest ELM WDs.
 Assuming the degenerate mass--radius relation, an ELM WD with $m_1 \sim0.15~M_\odot$ begins donating mass at around 7~mHz according to Equations~(\ref{eq:egg}) and (\ref{eq:fRL}).
 However, we expect these to have radii twice as large as the degenerate relation by the time of Roche contact.
 Then, ELM WD donors with mass $\sim0.15~M_\odot$ reach Roche lobe overflow much earlier, at 2~mHz.
 Therefore the DWDB population begins to be affected by unstable mass transfer leading to mergers around 2~mHz, not 7~mHz.
 Therefore for individually resolved binaries with frequency $f\gtrsim2$~mHz, great caution should be taken in interpreting the $\dot{f}$ to relate directly to the chirp mass via Equation~(\ref{eq:dfdtGW}). \\

 This also has consequences for the unresolved DWDB population.
 The degenerate assumption in Equation~(\ref{eq:egg}) is standard for constructing the confusion-limited foreground \citep{Ruiter2010}.
-For these estimates, white dwarfs are usually evolved until Roche contact according to Equations~(\ref{eq:egg}) and (\ref{eq:fRL}), after which they either quickly merge, or survive as stably mass transferring DWDB.
-Our results suggest that the intrinsic DWDB population begins disappearing due to mergers at 2~mHz.
-In other words, the frequency distribution of the population $N(f)$ in Equation~(\ref{eq:NMW}) is no longer given by Equation~(\ref{eq:dfdtGW}) when $f\gtrsim 2$~mHz due to mergers, rather than 7~mHz (cold relation).
-It is unclear whether this enhances or reduces confusion noise in the $f=$ 1--3~mHz range.
-Unlike previous works \citep[e.g.,][]{Scherbak2024} which rely on individual stellar evolution models, our general tidal heating model for the coupled ELM WD temperature and binary frequency evolution can be readily utilized in simulated populations of DWDBs.
-By determining the properties at Roche contact of simulated Galactic DWDB populations, more realistic confusion noise curves which account for generically hot ELM WD can be calculated. \\
+For these estimates, white dwarfs are usually evolved until Roche contact according to Equations~(\ref{eq:egg}) and (\ref{eq:fRL}), after which they either quickly merge, or survive as stably mass transferring DWDB. {If the observed sample is representative of the Galactic intrinsic DWDB population, then the population $N_\mathrm{MW}$ (Figure~\ref{fig:NZTF}) is reduces further with $f$ due to mergers after $f\gtrsim2$~mHz.
+On the other hand, for cold ELM WDs the frequency distribution of the population can be assumed to be given by Equation~(\ref{eq:dfdtGW}) until 7~mHz.} It is unclear whether this {lower frequency for the onset of mass transfer in the DWDB population} enhances or reduces confusion noise in the $f=$ 1--3~mHz range. {But our general tidal heating model for the coupled ELM WD temperature and binary frequency evolution can be readily utilized in already simulated populations of DWDBs.
+By determining the properties at Roche contact of simulated Galactic DWDB populations, more realistic confusion noise curves which account for generically hot ELM WD can be calculated.} \\

+{For DWDBs, binaries with critical mass ratios $q>2/3=q_\mathrm{crit}$ are dynamically unstable to mass transfer and will merge \citep{Soberman1997}.} {This standard criteria is based on the degenerate mass radius relation.
+Then, if various modes of mass transfer are considered \citep[e.g.,][]{NelemansMT,Marsh2004}, the various criteria suggest $q_\mathrm{crit}<2/3$, i.e. unstable mass transfer can happen for lower mass ratios.
+In any case, all of these} criteria {rely} on the assumption that the WD donors are completely degenerate when they start mass transferring at Roche contact. \\